top of page

 If you want a simple, templated journal with a paper experience, A Gutsy Girl has a journal complete with hydration, Bristol Stool Scale explanations, and daily motivational quotes.

 Alternatively, you could track your food in an app.
 If you have FitBit or an Apple Watch, you can also track your food there.
-These apps usually calculate your macros and calories.
+These apps usually calculate your macros, calories, and nutrient intake.

 2. Get your poop tested.